Architecture of the medieval cathedrals of England: York Minster

-Built between 1154 and 1500, York Minster is one of the biggest Gothic churches in the world.
+Built between 1154 and 1500, York Minster is one of the largest Gothic churches in the world.
 Without having the elevated positions of Durham or Lincoln it dominates the city skyline from all angles, and its great size can be seen on a clear day from as far away as the North York Moors.
 The deceptively simple plan with square eastern and western ends and a single transept dividing the building into equal parts belies the architectural richness of this building.
 The remains of the Norman crypt indicate that the older building must have been as massive and ornamental in its architecture as Durham.
 The Early English transepts are both famous, that of the south having a complex arrangements of lancets and a rose window making up an entrance façade.
 On the north side are lancet windows called the "Five Sisters" each only 5 ft wide, but 57 ft tall.
 The interior of York is very spacious.
 The West front with its paired towers is a harmonious arrangement of the late Decorated period and the large central window has fine Flowing Decorated tracery called the "Heart of Yorkshire", while the large eastern window is Perpendicular in style.
 A rare feature of York Minster is that these important windows have all retained their medieval glass, from c.
 1270, 1335 and 1405, respectively.